anuraagnagar/dictionary-app/README.md

 -   Node.js: Ensure you have Node.js installed.
 You can download it from [nodejs.org](https://nodejs.org/).

--   Git: Ensure you have Node.js installed.
+-   Git: Ensure you have Git installed.
 You can download it from [git-scm.com](https://git-scm.com/downloads)

 ### Installation & Setup Locally